joshuadavis1990/garden-planner/README.md

 4. `plantrecords`
 5. `plants`

-As shown in the ERD in R6 above, these models are related to one another through foreign keys.
-Each model also has its own attributes and data types, and importantly, each model has an `id` primary key that is able to uniquely identity that table.
+As shown in the ERD in R6 above, these entities/tables are related to one another through foreign keys.
+Each entity also has its own attributes and data types, and importantly, each entity has an `id` primary key that is able to uniquely identity that table.
 This `id` is a serialised integer.

 A thorough normalisation process was conducted to prevent redundancies or inconsistent dependencies.
 There are three rules for database normalisation and all of these rules were applied in the development of the database schema: